 An examination of the managerial dimensions of nonprofit organizations.
 Major foci include the nonprofit environment, organizational roles and processes, interagency relationships, and problems of change and adaptability.
 Specific attention is given to current issues in nonprofit management such as the blurring of public, private, and nonprofit sectors, board/staff relationships, the implications of technology, ission expansion, and charitable giving.
 Cr 3.

 Examines the management of finances in nonprofit organizations.
 Increasing financial management relates to internal operations, meeting needs with limited resources, and to external issues of accountability and transparency.
 Topics include an introduction to fund accounting, working with financial statements, financial controls and fraud prevention, budgeting, and managing long term fiscal health.
 Cr 3.

-PPM 542 Fiscal Policy Issues
+PPM 542 Policy Issues in State and Local Finance

 PPM 545 Grant Writing and Development

 Concentrates on the process of securing the resources to support effective nonprofit projects.
 The goal of the course is to prepare students to identify sources of funding, write proposals that will attract grant awards, and develop an understanding of what it takes to build an organization, which foundations, public entities, and individual donors are confident in supporting.
 The course will begin with an examination of current trends in this post-industrial economy in which money is available to the voluntary and private sector.
 It will also focus on the importance of understanding the “ways of money” and knowing how to develop and administer a budget that will inspire trust in the organization’s reputation for effectively managing its programs and its fiscal resources.
 Cr 3.